MOST 529 benefits

 Invest in a diverse portfolio

 No matter your comfort level and experience with investing, you can find the right investment to suit your risk tolerance and investing style.
-Choose a single age-based option or assemble your own mix of individual portfolios, including stock, international, bond, and short-term investments.
+Choose a single age-based option—designed for higher education—or assemble your own mix of individual portfolios, including stock, international, bond, and short-term investments.

 Trust the experts

-Recordkeeping and related services for the plan are managed by Ascensus Broker Dealer Services, Inc., and its affiliates, with investment management provided by Vanguard.
+Recordkeeping and related services for the plan are managed by Ascensus College Savings Recordkeeping Services, LLC Broker and its affiliates, with investment management provided by Vanguard.

 Earn extra savings